Connect with us

 “The locals dapat mag-share din sila in doing the little things for the import.
 ‘Di naman puwedeng aasa lang tayo sa import.”

 No other player scored over six points for Tenorio’s team.
 Starting PG Jerom Lastimosa, for one, only had five points, with Mark Barroca adding four.
-Paul Lee, hardly used once more, went scoreless for the first time in a while.
+Paul Lee, hardly used once again, went scoreless for the first time in a while.

 The culprit, again, was the old habits.

-“Masyadong matagal ‘yung habits na meron sila,” offered Tenorio, who’s currently in his second conference as the chief bench tactician of the popular franchise previously mentored by Chito Victolero for nearly a decade.
+“Masyadong matagal ‘yung habits na meron sila,” offered Tenorio, who’s currently in his second conference as the chief bench tactician of the popular franchise, previously mentored by Chito Victolero for nearly a decade.

 “We’ll just keep on working, just telling the players to trust the process,” the 41-year-old Tenorio stated.
 “Down the road, we’re gonna get our share of wins, as long as we continue working and staying positive about it.